 The fertilisers we use only contain a handful of micro-nutrients.
 Including a monthly application of seaweed is a great way of supplying all the micronutrients required to optimise plant growth and health.

-The general recommendation for orchids is to apply a seaweed solution once a month.
-The reason for this is that seaweed contains growth hormones and frequent application can overstimulate cell-reproduction and cause flower and growth abnormalities.
+The general recommendation for plants is to apply a seaweed solution once a month.
+The reason for this is that seaweed contains growth hormones and frequent application can overstimulate cell production and cause flower and growth abnormalities.

-If this does occur abstain from using seaweed for a couple of months.
-The orchid will revert to growing normally again.
-This does not cause permanent damage to the plant.
+If this does occur abstain from using seaweed for a couple of months and your plant will revert to growing normally again.
+This does not cause permanent damage.

 Not all seaweeds are created equal.
 Manufacturing and extraction processes affect the quality of the seaweed concentrate.
 Some seaweed products are a by-product of a manufacturing process and lack some of the vital ingredients.

 We use and recommend the BioPower range of seaweed products.
 Derived from Ascophyllum nodosum using biological fermentation, low temperature, negative pressure manufacturing process.
 This process arguably provides a high concentration of beneficial compounds.